• Skip to main content

 • 4 medium eggplants

-• 4 tablespoon olive oil
+• 2 tablespoons olive oil

 Filling:

-• 4 tablespoon olive oil
+• 4 tablespoons olive oil

-• 1 medium onion, chopped or sliced
+• 1 large onion chopped or thinly sliced

-• ¼ cup sweet green peppers, chopped
+• ¼ cup green peppers diced

-• 3 large tomatoes, peeled and diced
+• 3 large tomatoes peeled and diced

-• 3 cloves garlic, chopped
+• 3 cloves garlic chopped

 • ½ teaspoon sugar